An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Approximation Algorithms for Dynamic Maximum Independent Set

-Since $\mathcal S_1$ is partitioned into the squares stabbed by the set of even lines $E_H$ and those stabbed by the set of odd lines $O_H$ and we choose the larger of the two independent sets $M(E_H)$ and $M(O_H)$, the solution $M_1$ would contain at least $|OPT_1| / 2$ squares if $M(E_H)$ and $M(O_H)$ were maximum independent sets of $E_H$ and $O_H$, respectively.
-Recall, however, that for each horizontal line $h_j$ we took the maximum of the independent sets $M^1_{h_j}$ and $M^2_{h_j}$ restricted to the odd and even vertical lines.
-This means that for each $h_j$ the chosen set $M(h_j)$ contains at least half as many elements as a \textsc{Max-IS} of the squares stabbed by $h_j$.
-This implies that $|M_1| \ge |OPT_1|/4$. \end{proof}

 In the following step, when we move from $G_i$ to $G_{i+1}$, for any $i\in [N]$, a square $s_x$ is inserted into $\mathcal S_i$ or deleted from $\mathcal S_i$.
+Let $g_{pq}$ be the grid point contained in $s_x$.
+We update the list $L_{pq}$ by either inserting the square $s_x$ into $L_{pq}$ or deleting $s_x$ from $L_{pq}$.
+Moreover, we update the counter recording the size of $L_{pq}$ and the activity value of the grid point accordingly.
 Intuitively, we check the activity value of the grid point that $s_x$ intersects.
 If the update has no effect on its activity value, we keep $M_{i+1} = M_i$.
 Otherwise, we update the activity value, the corresponding cardinality counters, and report the solution accordingly.
 All of these operations can be performed in $O(1)$-time.

 A more detailed description of the \textsc{Insertion} and \textsc{Deletion} operations is given in the following.
-When we move in the next step from $G_i$ to $G_{i+1}$ (for some $1 \le i < N$), we either insert a new square into $\mathcal S_i$ or delete one square from $\mathcal S_i$. et $s_x$ be the square that is inserted or deleted and let $g_{u,v}$ (for some $u,v\in [\kappa]$) be the grid point that intersects $s_x$.
-We next describe how to maintain a 4-approximate \textsc{Max-IS} with constant update time.
+When we move in the next step from $G_i$ to $G_{i+1}$ (for some $1 \le i < N$), we either insert a new square into $\mathcal S_i$ or delete one square from $\mathcal S_i$.
+Let $s_x$ be the square that is inserted or deleted and let $g_{u,v}$ (for some $u,v\in [\sigma]$) be the grid point that intersects $s_x$.
+We next describe how to maintain a 4-approximate \maxset with constant update time.
 We distinguish between the two operations \textsc{Insertion} and \textsc{Deletion}.

 \underline{\textsc{Insertion:}} If $g_{u,v}$ is active for $\mathcal S_i$, there is at least one square intersecting $g_{u,v}$ that was considered while computing $M_i$.
 Hence, even if we would include $s_x$ in a modified independent set $M_{i+1}$, it would not make any impact on its cardinality.
 Hence, we simply set $M_{i+1} \gets M_i$.
 Otherwise, we perform a series of update operations: (1) Change the activity value of $g_{u,v}$ from $0$ to $1$.
 (2) Include $s_x$ in $M^1_{h_u}$ (resp. $M^2_{h_u}$) if $v$ is odd (resp. even), and increase the value of $p(h_u)$ (resp. $q(h_u)$) by $1$.
 This lets us reevaluate the cardinality $c(h_u)$ of $M(h_u)$ in constant time.
 (3) Reevaluate $M(E_H)$ and $M(O_H)$ and their cardinalities based on the updated value of $c(h_u)$.
 Note that none of these operations takes more than $O(1)$ time.